grzegorz914/homebridge-openwebif-tv/README.md

 - Adapted to working wit JSON using api OpenWebIf.
 - Fixed channels list display if receiver is OFF.
 - Publish to npm

+# Development
+- Pull request and help in development highly appreciated.